chris1111/Geforce-Kepler-patcher/README.md

 ###  SIP Enable ⬇︎
 - Usage OpenCore: csrutil enable + csrutil authenticated-root disable `csr-active-config` ➤ 00080000
+- IMPORTANT NOTE: This value cannot be used to install the program, if you want to use it you will have to change it after installation with ➤  `EF0F0000`

 ### ⬇︎ SecureBootModel must be Disabled in config.plist
 - `SecureBootModel` ➤ Disabled